-CardFellow has quite a few resources that outline these fundamentals in great detail, such as its credit card processing guide and its articles on credit card processing fees.
-I encourage you to explore these articles, but for now, I'll provide a brief overview of the processing landscape.
+CardFellow has quite a few resources that outline these fundamentals in great detail, such as our credit card processing guide and articles on credit card processing fees.
+I encourage you to explore these articles, but for now, I’ll provide a brief overview of the processing landscape.

 Credit card processing is like any product or service in that it has fixed costs and markups.
 Fixed costs are those that are the same for all processors, and markups are where an individual processor makes its money.

 With credit card processing, fixed costs are comprised of interchange rates paid to the issuing banks of customers’ credit cards and assessments that are paid to card brands (Visa, Mastercard and Discover).
 The sum of these two components of cost will be exactly the same regardless of which processor a business uses.

 A processor makes its money by charging fees beyond the sum of interchange and assessments.
 At CardFellow, we refer to these processor charges as markups.

 So, the three components of credit card processing cost are interchange, assessments, and markup.
 The first two (interchange and assessments) comprise wholesale or fixed costs, and the last one (markup) is where the processor makes its money.

 Here’s the key: the most competitive processor for your business is not the one with the lowest rates, it’s the one with the lowest markup.

 Rates Distract from Markup

-Processors use rates to conceal the actual cost of processing.
+Processors use rates to obscure the actual cost of processing.

 Rates are only one component of cost, and in some cases are invented and manipulated by the processor, such as when using a specific type of credit card processing pricing model referred to as bundled or tiered pricing.

 Essentially, tiered pricing functions by allowing a processor to make up its own rates.
 Then, the processor uses something called a qualification matrix to route interchange rates (its cost for a transaction) through the rates it created.